fluidself/fluidself.org/_books/health-and-fitness/spontaneous-happiness.md

 Making the 4-7-8 breath part of your daily routine will increase your experience of serenity and comfort and give you greater emotional resilience.
 It will enable you to stop anxiety in its tracks.
 You need only spend a few minutes a day on this practice, but you must do it at least twice a day without fail.

 If you want to be in optimum emotional health, realize that social isolation stands between you and it.
 Reach out to others.
-Join groups--to drum, meditate, sing, sew, read, whatever.
-Find communities--to garden, do service work, travel, whatever.
+Join groups—to drum, meditate, sing, sew, read, whatever.
+Find communities—to garden, do service work, travel, whatever.
 We humans are social animals.
 Spontaneous happiness is incompatible with social isolation.
 Period.

-**Secular Spirituality**
+### Secular Spirituality

 Émile Durkheim: "Man cannot live without attachment to some object which transcends and survives him."